-Mr. Turkel.
+Mr. TURKEL.
 It is highly likely.
-I am not a solar panel expert, but I have consulted with people who know the industry, for example.
+I am not a solar panel expert, but I have consulted with people who know the industry, for exam-

-The type of dirty work, using coal to make solar panels, specifically Uyghur youth being subject to, is something that the Chinese population, the majority Han population, will not be involved in and engaging in.
+The type of dirty work, using coal to make solar panels, specifically Uyghur youth being subject to, is something that the Chinese population, the majority Han population, will not be involved in

-So based on that, and also the internal migration that has been in practice for years, even while I was living in China in the 1990s, points to the direction that the Uyghur youth have also been subject to forced labor practices.
+So based on that, and also the internal migration that has been in practice for years, even while I was living in China in the 1990s, points to the direction that the Uyghur youth have also been subiect to forced labor practices.

-Ms. Van Duyne.
+Ms. VAN DUYNE.
 Thank you very much for that answer.